SunnysideAaron/wetesa-1/docs/Decision Records/Tech Stack/TSDR-1006 Documentation.md

 ## Decision

 - Will use wiki on redmine as a catch all for what doesn't get documented in the above.
+- code comments should answer **why** "foo manages foo" is worthless.
+- when documenting CLIs include full flags in examples.
+Single letter cli flags are not descriptive enough.

 ## Why / Notes